apache/airavata/docs/tutorial/gateways2019_tutorial.md

 ![Screenshot of Gaussian log output-view-providers json](./screenshots/gateways19/gaussian-output-view-providers-json.png)

-8. Go back to the **Workspace** using the menu at the top.
+7. Go back to the **Workspace** using the menu at the top.
-9. Select your Gaussian16 experiment from the right sidebar.
+8. Select your Gaussian16 experiment from the right sidebar.
-10. For the .log output file there should be a dropdown menu allowing you to select an alternate view.
+9. For the .log output file there should be a dropdown menu allowing you to select an alternate view.
 Select **Gaussian Eigenvalues**.
 Now you should see the image generated by the custom output view provider.

 ![Screenshot of generated Gaussian eigenvalues plot](./screenshots/gateways19/gaussian-eigenvalues.png)

-11. Go ahead and shutdown the Django server again.

 ## Tutorial exercise: Create a custom Django app